antonw-88/GICSP/webinars-etc/Unlock-Power-of-Network-Visibility-2025-09-10.md

 https://www.sans.org/webcasts/unlock-power-network-visibility-industrial-environments
 2025-09-10

-## INTRO
+## Intro
 - Technology trends in ICS network visibility:
   - AI - low contemporary usage in ICS/OT(10% but growing).
   - Current state of AI should not make decisions for the environment.
   - Cloud service usage is growing quite rapidly.
 Historians/HMI etc.
-  - How do attackers get in ->
   - Only 56% of orgs have a dedicated ICS/OT IR plan.
-  - Approx 50% of compromises move from IT networks.
+  - Approx. 50% of compromises included the attacker pivoting from IT networks into OT.
-  - External connections are the heavily main reason for initial vectors.
+  - External connections are the main reasons for initial attack vectors.
-  - Segmentation very important for supporting qualitative IR.
+  - Segmentation of networks is very important for supporting qualitative IR.

-- The top 5 that orgs are budgeting for:
+- The top 5 that security controls that orgs are budgeting for:
-  - Defensible architecture -> important for point 2 as well.
+  - Defensible architecture.
-  - Visibility and monitoringh
+  - Visibility and monitoring.
-  - IR plan etc ->
+  - IR plan etc.
-  - Secure remote access
+  - Secure remote access.
-  - Risk based vuln mgmt
+  - Risk based vulnerability manegement.

-## ICS VISIBILITY AND MONITORING MAIN TOPIC
+## ICS Visbility and Monitoring

 - Threat detection
   - Of core importance to have DPI to get threat detection capabilities.
 For example see modbus codes etc.